 Top 10 Things You Probably Didn't Know About Saturday Morning Cartoons

 Now, this might be a shocker to some, but did you know that SatAM shows are still around to this day?
-I remembered back in 2014 and 2016 when The CW's Vortexx and NBC's NBC Kids blocks closed down and people were so upset (and still are) at Litton Entertainment.
-But later, a few channels did the unthinkable, and tried to make a return to the good old formula!
+I remember back in 2014 and 2016 when The CW's Vortexx and NBC's NBC Kids blocks closed down, and people were so upset (and still are) at Litton Entertainment.
+But later, a few channels did the unthinkable and tried to return to the good old formula!

-Kidsclick was the first one as it launched in 2017 and not just aired on Saturday, but every day!
+Kidsclick was the first one as it launched in 2017 and not only aired on Saturdays but every day!
 It also offered quite a few shows that used to air on Fox Kids and the 4Kids blocks as well.

 Wait, they still do?
 I thought they died out in like late 1990s and early 2000s.

 Out of all the broadcast networks, MyNetworkTV is the only one not to have a major SatAM block.